Decision Frameworks for Families Brianna Reid Decision Frameworks for Families Brianna Reid

 Dose, Form, and Duration Still Matter

-Even when supplementation is considered reasonable, how it is used matters.
-A supplement can be a reasonable choice in concept and still be poorly matched if the dose, form, or duration does not fit the situation.
+Even when supplementation is considered reasonable, how a supplement is used matters.
 Form and dose tend to matter more than ingredient count alone, particularly in pediatric contexts.

 Duration also matters.
 Short-term, targeted supplementation differs meaningfully from long-term routine use.
 The Frameworks & Decision Tools Hub includes structured tools for thinking through these variables across different supplement categories.